Seta-yesh/music-player/README.md

 Open index.html in your browser.

-Enjoy your music 🎧

-📷 Preview

-(Add a screenshot here)

 📌 Notes

 All songs used in this project must be royalty-free or your own files.